 After the healing process is completed, the dentist will attach an abutment to the implant and a crown.
 First, a temporary crown is made.
 Then, a procedure is completed by placing a permanent crown.
 Having your crowns applied on implants may take a few weeks, depending on your individual case and treatment plan.

-Because of the nature of surgery, you will have to wait some time till the tissue heals.
+Because of the nature of the surgery, you will have to wait sometime until the tissue heals.
 The good news is that discomfort is minimal and healing is usually successful.
-In the first 2-3 days after the surgery you may feel some swelling: dentist will advise you some pain medications to relive discomfort of the first days.
-Try to eat soft foods during few days after surgery.
-If you are a smoker, it is necessary to stop smoking till the healing process is completed.
-To ensure the implant integration, keep proper hygiene and visit your dentist regularly to monitor the healing process.
+In the first 2-3 days after the surgery, you may feel some swelling: dentist will advise you some pain medications to relieve the discomfort of the first days.
+Try to eat soft foods for a few days after surgery.
+If you are a smoker, it is necessary to stop smoking until the healing process is completed.
+To ensure the implant integration, keep proper hygiene and visit your Simi Valley dentist regularly to monitor the healing process.

 Caring of Your Dental Implants

-Caring the implant-supported dentures is the same as caring your natural teeth.
-Keep proper oral hygiene – brush and floss your teeth regularly, and visit your dentist for check-ups and professional cleanings.
-With any questions or complimentary consultation please give us a call.
+Caring the implant-supported dentures is the same as caring for your natural teeth.
+Keep proper oral hygiene – brush and floss your teeth regularly, and visit your dentist in Simi Valley for check-ups and professional cleanings.
+If you have any questions about the dental implant process or would like a complimentary consultation, please give us a call.